 Irrfan Khan didn’t look anything like his present-day confident on-screen persona when he appeared in a small role over decade back in Meera Nair’s Oscar nominated Salaam Bombay.
-But that was the beginning of an ongoing journey for one of the most recognised Indian faces in the global film circuit.
+But that was the beginning of an ongoing journey for one of the most recognized Indian faces in the global film circuit.

 6. Rajpal Yadav